adean1998/mapping-met-museum/index.md

 Gaining an understanding of the Met API and its data is crucial to utilizing it properly.
 The Met "Highlights" are listed in the API and searchable.

 ## Extract object data & create CSV files
-I created a dataframe with all of the Highlights objects on the API and included the following information
+I created a dataframe with all of the Highlights objects on the API and included the following information:
 * Title
 * Artist
 * Artist gender